lab1092/blender-manual_ja/manual/3d_interaction/navigating/3d_view_options.rst

 -----------

-In addition to the header controls described above, the :guilabel:`View Properties` panel lets you set other settings regarding the 3D view.
+In addition to the header controls described above, the *View Properties* panel lets you set other settings regarding the 3D view.
 You show it with the :menuselection:`View --> View Properties...` menu entry.